sjas/haskell/README.md

 ## comment

-Using a Mainfile containing imperative testcode with printlines to STDOUT was put to use, since full blown unit testing would have been overhead IMHO.
-This here is after all just like playing in a sandbox.
+Using a Mainfile containing imperative testcode with printlines to STDOUT is used.
-The approach would have been trivial to implement if the course introduction or any other documention on google had shown how to do it, instead of having to guess how IO Monads might have to work.
-Either there exists some misunderstanding of how to work with haskell on my side, or this workflow is just extremely unpopular?

-The idea stemmed from my scheme experiences.
-Back then each defined function was put into a single file, along with comments and corresponding testcode, which provided fast feedback when running the scripts, not loosing code (compared to coding solely in the REPL and closing the interpreter), and not needing to reload scripts after having made changes to it AND running them in separate step.
+A full blown unit test framework would have been overhead here.
+First write the test code in the mainfile, then implement.
+This is TDD in its simpliest form.

+Hardest part was figuring monads out on my own (and not having understood them until now...)
 Maybe this will help somebody with similar problems, I would not want to have to work without this for now.

+The idea stemmed from erlier scheme experiences.
+Back then each function was put into a single file, along with comments and corresponding testcode.
+Running a file provided fast feedback when running the scripts.
+As opposed to pure REPL usage the test code was retained, too.

+Not needing to reload scripts after having made changes to it and not having an extra step is also further development streamlining.